 - And finally, meet your beloved dog, Clifford

-Family, Friends & Caregivers Can Join Your Virtual Doctor Visits
+Family, Friends & Caregivers Can Join Your Virtual Doctor Visit

 You can include loved ones—your spouse, your children, your grandchildren—or caregivers, who may live out of town or out of state to join in on the conversation with your doctor and care team.
 This is a great way for them to support you virtually in your healthcare and be there as an extra set of ears to help you if you forget about something that was discussed — it can be a lot of information to retain at once!

 Between traffic and some of those of us who no longer drive, as well as caregivers’ busy schedules, it can be hard to find time to commute to and from doctors’ appointments.
 Yet with virtual care, all of these obstacles go away.
-You can log into your appointment from the comfort of your home at your convenience – all you need is an internet connection.
+You can log into your appointment from your computer or mobile device at your convenience – all you need is an internet connection.

 Medicare Plan Coverage of Telehealth